Policies Governing the Use of the Frank N. and Jocelyne K. Linsalata Alumni Center

 I. If a citation is issued by the police or other authority, LICENSEE shall be solely liable for the payment of any fines levied.

 J. LICENSEE is responsible for ensuring that minors are properly supervised at all times.

-Neither CENTER nor LICENSEE shall be liable for any failure to perform its obligations where such failure is as a result of Acts of Nature (including fire, flood, earthquake, storm, hurricane or other natural disaster), war, invasion, act of foreign enemies, hostilities (whether war is declared or not), civil war, rebellion, revolution, insurrection, military or usurped power or confiscation, terrorist activities, nationalization, government sanction, blockage, embargo, labor dispute, strike, lockout or interruption or failure of electricity or telephone service.
+Neither CENTER nor LICENSEE shall be liable for any failure to perform its obligations where such failure is as a result of Acts of Nature (including fire, flood, earthquake, storm, hurricane or other natural disaster), war, invasion, act of foreign enemies, hostilities (whether war is declared or not), pandemic, civil war, rebellion, revolution, insurrection, military or usurped power or confiscation, terrorist activities, nationalization, government sanction, blockage, embargo, labor dispute, strike, lockout or interruption or failure of electricity or telephone service.
 Should CENTER or any part thereof be destroyed by fire or any other cause or should any other casualty or occurrence render the fulfillment of CWRU’s obligations impossible, LICENSEE shall have no further obligation to CWRU and shall pay a pro-rated license fee based on actual use.
 LICENSEE waives any claim for damages should the event be cancelled or prematurely terminated.